Highly Stressful and Traumatic Situations

 Some of the kinds of people I work with experience these difficulties abroad in humanitarian settings, third world countries (the South), complex emergencies, disaster, and civil conflict.

-Some of the people I work with experience these troubles more locally through unexpected bereavements, domestic violence, child abuse, assault, rape, disaster or accidents.
+Some of the people I work with experience these troubles more locally through unexpected bereavements, domestic violence, child abuse, assault, disaster or accidents.